DipakChandan/DT-miniPOC/README.md

 -- http://127.0.0.1:8080
 -- Also access through external IP

-## How to Load excell data to Sql lite DB (There is already a default excell file in place)
+## How to Load excell data to DB (Sql lite) through Data API pipeline

   Run following command:

+  Syntax: /usr/local/bin/python3 load.py --file <filename>
+	usage: load.py [-h] [--file FILE]

+	Example:

  	cd DT-miniAI/etl_loader
- ./python load.py
+ 	/usr/local/bin/python3 load.py --file ../csv_io/DEM_Challenge_Section1_DATASET.xlsx

-	[Note: If you want to load a new file then copy your file to DT-miniAI/csv_io and modify file name dtminiAI/settings.py in CSV_FILE & GRAPH_FILE section]

-	[There will be an enhancement to accept the file as external input file]
+ 	[Note: This is a default file in the repo.
+You can have your own file]

  ## How to check graph file

- 	Above loading process will create a graph file under DT-miniAI/csv_io
+ 	Above loading process will create a graph file under DT-miniAI/csv_io.
+Graph build part is in progress.

  ## To verify the data in table